FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

-The `Split` component represents a node that unpacks or splits an incoming item (such as a pallet or batch) and sends its contents to multiple outgoing edges.
+The `Split` component represents a node that unpacks or splits an input item (such as a pallet or batch) and sends its contents to multiple output edges.
 It is useful for modeling operations such as unpacking, sorting, or distributing items from a container to different destinations.
 A split can process more than one pallet or jobs simultaneously and this number can be set using parameter `work_capacity`.
 Split creates that many worker threads to mimic its actions.
-The incoming edge is selected according to the `in_edge_selection` policy, and the outgoing edge for each unpacked item is selected according to the `out_edge_selection` policy.
+The input edge is selected according to the `in_edge_selection` policy, and the output edge for each unpacked item is selected according to the `out_edge_selection` policy.
 The API documentation can be found in [Split](split.md)

 **Basic attributes**

 - `state` - current state of the component.
 This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay` - time taken to process and unpack the items
 - `work_capacity` - number of worker threads that can process items or jobs concurrently
-- `blocking` - if True, waits for outgoing edge to accept the item; if False, discards the items if the outgoing edge is full
+- `blocking` - if True, waits for output edge to accept the item; if False, discards the items if the output edge is full
-- `in_edge_selection` - edge selection policy as a function to select incoming edge
+- `in_edge_selection` - edge selection policy as a function to select input edge
-- `out_edge_selection` - edge selection policy as a function to select outgoing edge
+- `out_edge_selection` - edge selection policy as a function to select output edge

 **Behavior**

 At the start of the simulation, the split waits for `node_setup_time`.
 Each worker thread then repeatedly:

-1. Pulls a packed item (e.g., pallet) from the selected incoming edge.
+1. Pulls a packed item (e.g., pallet) from the selected input edge.
 2. Waits for `processing_delay` to simulate unpacking or splitting.
-3. Unpacks the items from the pallet and pushes each item to an outgoing edge, one by one, using the `out_edge_selection` policy.
+3. Unpacks the items from the pallet and pushes each item to an output edge, one by one, using the `out_edge_selection` policy.
-4. After all items are pushed, the empty container itself is pushed to an outgoing edge.
+4. After all items are pushed, the empty container itself is pushed to an output edge.
-5. If `blocking` is True, the split waits for the outgoing edge to accept each item; if `blocking` is False, items are discarded if the outgoing edge is full.
+5. If `blocking` is True, the split waits for the output edge to accept each item; if `blocking` is False, items are discarded if the output edge is full.

-To select an outgoing edge and incoming edge, worker thread uses the method specified in `out_edge_selection` and `in_edge_selection` parameters.
+To select an output edge and input edge, worker thread uses the method specified in `out_edge_selection` and `in_edge_selection` parameters.
 User can also provide a custom python function or a generator function instance to these parameters.
 User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
 This is illustrated in the examples shown below.
 Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

 - "RANDOM": Selects a random out edge.